About Sherman County

 Property & Public Records

-The Sherman County Register of Deeds, located at 630 O Street, Loup City, NE 68853, maintains land and property records for the entire county and can be reached at (308) 745-1513.
+Sherman County Register of Deeds, located at 630 O Street, Loup City, NE 68853, maintains land and property records for the entire county and can be contacted through the office’s website.
 This office records and preserves all documents affecting real property title, including warranty deeds, quit claim deeds, mortgages, deeds of trust, satisfaction of mortgages, mechanic's liens, judgment liens, tax liens, easements, right-of-way agreements, plat maps, and subdivision records.
+Nebraska law requires that real estate conveyances be recorded with Sherman County Register of Deeds to provide constructive notice and establish priority of interests.

 - Copies of recorded documents can be requested in person, by mail with prepayment, or by phone with credit card payment in some cases.

-Property tax records are maintained separately by the Sherman County Assessor and Sherman County Treasurer, both located in the courthouse.
+Property tax records are maintained separately by Sherman County Assessor and Sherman County Treasurer, both located in the courthouse.
 The Assessor's office establishes property valuations for taxation purposes and maintains records of property ownership, legal descriptions, and assessed values.
 The Treasurer's office collects property taxes and maintains payment records.

 Property tax information, including current and delinquent taxes, can often be obtained by contacting the Treasurer's office directly.